-Accuracy: We take our products to Three Labs to get Three unique results in analyzing our products.
-That means that within the context of these three results, you can be assured of their accuracy.
+Accuracy: We take our products seriously and therefore require lab testing with unique results in analyzing our products.
+That means assure that our products have no pesticides, chemicals, or other harmful elements.
 Few manufacturers post one analysis much less three.
-But your health deserves Accurcy.
+But your health deserves Accuracy.

 Transparency: Certificates of Analysis (COA) will be posted on our website.
 All three.
 For each product.
 Let's be clear.
 Each product will have three (3) COA's posted on our website.
 Period.